 CAP benefits available to active members include:

-Promoting Your Business and Practice through the CAP Directory
+Promote Your Business and Practice through the CAP Therapists Directory

 Use Speaking Opportunities and Be Part of Future Speakers Bureau:

 We often rely upon members as speakers to provide the educational content at CAP Network meetings.
 Also, in the planning stages is a speakers bureau to promote speakers among CAP members for public events.
 You may post your credentials as a speaker and they will be available to the general public who come to our website.
 This feature will take some time to develop fully and will require volunteer help to manage.

 Become active in your area with a CAP Meetup Network.
 Get to know therapists in your area.
 Share your knowledge and talents with a local project.
 Also use the CAP Chat Forum to post questions, requests, make announcements, etc.

 CAP offers educational and networking meetings regularly, as well as an annual workshop and conference.

 The CAP Board is supported by an advisory board of professionals who can provide support to our Association and our members.
 Member sponsored events are also a rich resource for professional development.

 We build a community for our members by providing Meetup networking events as an important source of support for each other.

 We keep our members informed and up to date on legal matters that affect their practice.
 We spend most of our small budget on lobbying to protect the right of registered psychotherapists (formerly "unlicensed" psychotherapists)to practice in Colorado.
 The benefits of our efforts benefit all psychotherapists and the public.